Bossmk23/Advanced_Maths_AI/stochastic_gradient_descent_scratch.md

 Stochastic Gradient Descent (SGD) is one of the most widely used optimization techniques in machine learning.
 It is especially important in training models such as linear regression, logistic regression, and deep neural networks.
 SGD helps models learn from data by gradually improving predictions through repeated updates to model parameters.

-### Advantages of SGD

-Here are the key advantages of Stochastic Gradient Descent (SGD):

-- **Faster and Memory-Efficient:** Since SGD updates model parameters using small batches instead of the full dataset, it significantly reduces computation time and memory usage, making it ideal for large-scale data.

-- **Helps Escape Local Minima:** The randomness in data batches allows SGD to jump out of local minima, helping it find better overall solutions.

-- **Simple and Effective:** SGD is easy to implement and supported by most machine learning libraries.
-Its use of mini-batches and randomness not only reduces computational load but also helps the model avoid getting stuck in poor solutions, improving its ability to generalize on new data.

-- **Supports Online Learning:** SGD can update the model as new data arrives, making it suitable for real-time applications.

-### Working of SGD (Theory)

-Stochastic Gradient Descent works by repeatedly updating the model's parameters in small steps using random mini-batches of the data.
-This approach makes training faster and allows for continuous updates, which is useful in streaming or online settings.

-At each iteration, SGD:

-- Picks a random batch of training samples.
-- Calculates the loss and gradient.
-- Updates weights and bias to reduce the loss.
-- Repeats the above steps for several epochs (full passes through the data).

-By doing this many times, the model gradually reduces its loss and improves its predictions.
-The final result is a trained model that has learned from the data and is better at making accurate predictions.

 ### Key Terms to Remember

 - **Epoch:** One full pass through the entire dataset.
 It defines how many times the learning algorithm will work through the entire training dataset.